ZDNET: Realignment

 In 2003, CNET Networks redesigned and relaunched ZDNet as an enterprise-focused publication intended to help business executives make better technology decisions.

 The entire site was realigned as part of a CNET Networks B2B portfolio that included CNET News.com, Builder.com and TechRepublic.

 A "Tech Update" section was created to serve as a directory of proprietary IT research (dubbed "IT Priorities"), and a new "Power Center" was implemented to prominently feature webcasts, white papers and case studies from partners.
 ZDNet also offered eight enterprise-targeted newsletters, as well launched its first blogs.

 In 2005, ZDNet Government was launched.
 Editorial features included writing by former Utah CIO Phil Windley, TechRepublic columnist Ramon Padilla and CNET News reporter Declan McCullagh.
 ZDNet also launched its first original podcasts in 2005.

 ZDNET Blogs

 In 2006, ZDNET experienced another redesign that reduced its editorial focus on traditional news articles and product reviews and emphasized a growing network of expert bloggers, now totaling more than 30.
 The blogs covered topics such as enterprise IT, open source, Web 2.0, Google, Apple and Microsoft, and featured journalists David Berlind, Mary Jo Foley and Larry Dignan.

 On February 19, 2008, Larry Dignan was appointed editor-in-chief of ZDNet and editorial director of TechRepublic, replacing Dan Farber, who became editor-in-chief of CNET News.com.

-The CBS years: 2008 to 2020
+The CBS years: 2008–2020

 On May 17, 2008, CBS Corporation announced that it would acquire CNET Networks for approximately $1.8 billion.
 The entire company would be organized under its CBS Interactive division.